wavemaker/docs/learn/help/contribution-guide.md

 sidebar_label: "Contribute to WM Docs"
 ---

-Here's the revised version of your content with **WaveMaker Developer Docs** included in place of the original Microsoft GitHub references:

 ---

 To join the WaveMaker community in using GitHub and Markdown, there are specific tools and terminology to get comfortable with.
 Below is a step-by-step guide, adapted for contributing to the [WaveMaker Developer Docs GitHub repository](https://github.com/wavemaker/docs/).
 The following list outlines the main steps, but you can find more content, tools, and ideas in the [GitHub documentation](https://docs.github.com/en) and other forums.